asvd/wl/README.md

 }
 ```

+The code above should be performed each time a new listener should
-...and using a whenable subscriber, which simplifies everything above
+react on the onload event.
+Using a whenable subscriber everything
-to:
+above is simplified to:

 ```js